NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 ### 4) Remove Any Columns

-I removed rows with NULLs in both total_laid_off and percentage_laid_off because the rows do not give any information about the lay off.
+I removed rows with NULLs in both total_laid_off and percentage_laid_off because the rows do not give any information about the lay off (Table 10).
 Finally, I dropped the column row_num because it was initially to help remove duplicate rows.

 <br />
 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_nulls.jpg" width="700"/>
 	<br />
+	Table 10.
 Rows with NULLs in both total_laid_off and percentage_laid_off
 </p>
 <br /><br />